Code-Institute-Submissions/Upon-Wonder/README.md

 Different Devices:
 - All of the above tests where verified to work on tablets and phone devices.
-- Verify that the page is responsive.
+- Verified that the page is responsive.
-- Verify that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
+- Verified that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
-- Verify that the band member photos and band member text gets stacked on top of each other on phone devices.
+- Verified that the band member photos and band member text gets stacked on top of each other on phone devices.
-- Verify that the column reverse works and shows each band member image before each band member text.
+- Verified that the column reverse works and shows each band member image before each band member text.
-- Verify that the padding wrapping the text content and band member photos changes on phone devices.
+- Verified that the padding wrapping the text content and band member photos changes on phone devices.
-- Verify that the font-size of the about band text and band member text gets smaller.
+- Verified that the font-size of the about band text and band member text gets smaller.
-- Verify that on phone devices the Copyright column disappears and only the social links column show.
+- Verified that on phone devices the Copyright column disappears and only the social links column show.

 #### Gallery page
-- Verify that the navbar logo links back to the index page.
+- Verified that the navbar logo links back to the index page.
-- Verify that the hovering effect works on all links in the navbar menu and links to their respective pages.
+- Verified that the hovering effect works on all links in the navbar menu and links to their respective pages.
-- Verify that the image slider slides automatically through the images but also slides when clicking the indicators.
+- Verified that the image slider slides automatically through the images but also slides when clicking the indicators.
-- Verify that the image slider covers the width of the viewport.
+- Verified that the image slider covers the width of the viewport.
-- Verify that all embed videos are showing and working by clicking on the play button.
+- Verified that all embed videos are showing and working by clicking on the play button.
-- Verify that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.
+- Verified that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.

 All the above tests where verified in the following browsers: